MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-concept.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-This article gives an overview of using private endpoints and Private Link with Azure Media Services.
-We encourage you to learn about [Azure Private Endpoint](/azure/private-link/private-endpoint-overview) and Private Link before you continue reading this article.
+This article gives an overview of using a private endpoint with Azure Media Services.
+Media Services endpoints include streaming endpoints that are origin servers for streaming video and formats media into HLS and DASH, key delivery that provides media content keys and DRM licenses to media viewers, live events that ingest media content for live streaming, and the Media Services storage account that stores media blobs and associated streaming files in an asset (container).
+You are encouraged to learn about [Azure Private Endpoint](/azure/private-link/private-endpoint-overview) before you continue reading this article.

-## Azure private endpoints vs Azure Private Link
+## Azure private endpoints

 An [Azure private endpoint](/azure/private-link/private-endpoint-overview) is a network interface that uses a private IP address from your virtual network.
-In contrast, an [Azure Private Link](/azure/private-link/) allows access to Media Services private endpoints in your virtual network without exposing them to the public Internet.
-It routes traffic over the Microsoft backbone network and extends the security of private endpoints.

-The video [How to connect and deliver services privately on Azure with Azure Private Link](/shows/azure-friday/how-to-connect-and-deliver-services-privately-on-azure-with-azure-private-link) discusses the details.

 ## Practice with Azure private endpoints and Private Link Service

-If you aren't already familiar with using private endpoints and Private Link, work through the following tutorials and quickstarts.
+If you aren't already familiar with using private endpoints, work through the following tutorials and quickstarts.

 > [!TIP]
 > Pay special attention to the prerequisites and don't skip them!
 Depending on your subscription, you may not be able to create VMs in other regions than what is suggested.